The Trust-Forum project

 - A global login system, by which one account on one site

-across the whole network
+be identified across the whole network

 - Registration by invitation